Background

 The ego ideal is what you want to be, the what you want to be when you grow up, when you mature, when you have acquired skills, if you were more talented, you were more handsome or beautiful, whatever.

 And the ego comes in and says, listen, some parts of the ego ideal are realistic if you only put your mind to it.
-You have to, you know, you have to study, you have to work are this.
+You have to, you know, you have to study, you have to work hard at this.

 As the association experiments prove, complexes interfere with the intentions of the will and disturb the conscious performance.
 They produce disturbances of memory and blockages in the flow of associations.